Breech, Now What?

 - Some babies will flip head down when a light or music is present near the vaginal opening.

-- Finally, some babies just need to be ‘talked to’, welcomed, and emotionally encouraged to flip head down.
+- Other babies just need to be ‘talked to’, welcomed, and emotionally encouraged to flip head down.
 I have seen babies flip as soon as the crib is set up.

 Medical methods to turn a breech baby

 When natural methods do not work or if you do not have access to trusted alternative care providers, it can become necessary to work with your OB team.
 They may offer you a procedure called an ECV (External Cephalic Version).

 An ECV is usually done at 37-39 weeks in a hospital setting with detail monitoring and portable ultrasound.
 Many providers will also encourage the mother to use IV medications or an epidural to further relax the uterine muscles allowing for a higher success rate.

 Sometimes despite everything that is tried the baby is still breech.
 Most breech babies in the US are being born via cesarean.
 However not all breech babies need to be born via a cesarean.
 There are a few homebirth midwives and doctors who are highly trained and will delivery breech babies.
 Also, some hospital providers will deliver a beech baby vaginally as long as you meet their criteria.

 The criteria for a local hospital here in Washington DC are: